FAIR PRACTICE CODE

 The Company is in the business of lending and offers various products (loan and loan related products).
 Application forms for each of the products offered by the Company would be different depending on the requirement for information for each product.

-All communications to the borrower shall be in English and/or in the language as understood by the borrower.
-The client will have the option to receive all the correspondences, loan documents, recall notices etc relating to loan in English or a language understood by the Client.
-For this purpose the Client need to indicate his/her/its preference in the loan application form by selecting the appropriate option.
+All communications to the borrower shall be in English and/or in the language as understood by the borrowers.
+The borrowers will have the option to receive all the correspondences, loan documents, recall notices etc relating to loan in English or a language understood by the borrowers.
+For this purpose the borrowers need to indicate his/her/its preference in the loan application form by selecting the appropriate option.

 At the time of any application for our loan product, we will provide information about the interest rates applicable, as also the fees/charges, if any, payable for processing, pre-payment options & charges, if any, and any other matter which affect the interests of the borrower.

-All relevant information pertaining to the loan/loan facility which affects the interest of the borrower with regard to the financial facility that is being applied for will be made available in the relevant loan application form(s) or through other modes (term sheet, teasers, etc.) so that a meaningful comparison with the terms and conditions offered by other NBFCs can be made and an informed decision can be taken by the borrower.
+All relevant information pertaining to the loan/loan facility which affects the interest of the borrowers with regard to the financial facility that is being applied for will be made available in the relevant loan application form(s) or through term sheet/ sanction letters, so that a meaningful comparison with the terms and conditions offered by other NBFCs can be made and an informed decision can be taken by the borrower.
 The loan application form will also indicate the details of the various documents required to be submitted together with the duly completed application form.

-The rate of interest would be annualised rate so that the borrower is aware of the exact rates that would be charged to the account.
+The rate of interest would be annualised rate so that the borrowers are aware of the exact rates that would be charged to the account.

 The Company shall give an acknowledgement for receipt of all loan applications.
 Applicants are required to insist for an acknowledgement in this regard.
 The acknowledgement would also indicate the approximate timeframe within which the applicant should contact the Company at its registered office to ascertain the status of the loan application.